Chakras are the new age trend; you probably have seen pictures representing each of them. But, do you know that the geometric figures are yantras?

 Planets: Sun and Venus

-If your heart chakra is unbalanced, Psychologically you will experience emotions of fear, anger, hatred, betrayal, jealousy, grief and trust issues.
-You may have a tendency to loneliness, depression, jealousy and be judgemental.
+If your heart chakra is unbalanced, Psychologically you’ll experience emotions of fear, anger, hatred, betrayal, jealousy, grief and trust issues.
+You may tend loneliness, depression, jealousy and be judgemental.

 You can also experience physical manifestations often related to the heart and circulatory issues or the lungs and breathing issues.